Blackberry Leaf Tea

 - Bruising tool: mortar and pestle, rolling pin, pasta machine (as described in the post[1]), whatever

-- Small sealable container to pack the leaves (mason jar)
+- Sanitized small sealed container to pack the leaves (mason jar)

 - Some kind of follower to pack and cover (ziploc bag with marbles or beans or whatever works great)